 When we work with a dream our ego is the part of us doing the work.
 Our ego thinks it knows everything about us, but it doesn’t.
 It thinks it is the boss of the entire psyche, but it isn’t.
-It is merely the boss of our conscious personality.
+It’s merely the boss of our conscious personality.

 The most ungovernable force of all is Nature.
 Sometimes our land is extremely difficult to work with.
 Maybe it’s on a steep slope, is full of rocks, lacks a source of water, or has uneven terrain or infertile soil.
 Then, of course, there’s the weather.
 Sometimes it rains too much.
 Sometimes it doesn’t rain enough.
 Some crops are destroyed by blights and bugs.
 Some freeze; some can’t take the heat.
 Then there’s hail, fire, floods, tornadoes, hurricanes, tsunamis, earthquakes, erupting volcanoes….well, you get the picture.

 The best a farmer can do is become intentional about his/her life’s work and conduct the necessary research to know the land, understand the needs of specific crops, make backup plans, watch the weather reports, and respond appropriately.
-Likewise, the best an ego can do is gather information about our strengths and limitations, try to remain conscious of what’s going on within and without, and make wise choices.
+Likewise, the best an ego can do is gather information about dreams and psyched, try to remain aware of what’s going on within and without, and make wise choices.

 Our dreams, emotions, and bodies map the lay of the land of our souls and provide an ongoing commentary about the unconscious forces acting upon us.
 Choosing to be intentional about tapping into this deep wisdom marks a major transition in the life of every individual.

 Why would an ego want to go to all this trouble?
 For the same reason a farmer wants to know the land and watches the weather report!
-Because in the business of living, this is our ego’s job and the only permanent way to thrive.
+Because in the business of living, this is our ego’s job and the most healthy and satisfying way to thrive.